okonueugene/Debian/README.md

 ## How to Use

-1.  **Download the script:** Download the `snap-clean.sh` script to your local machine.
-You can do this by copying the script content and saving it to a file named `snap-clean.sh`.
+1.  **Download the script:** Download the `cleaner.sh` script to your local machine.
+You can do this by copying the script content and saving it to a file named `cleaner.sh`.

 2.  **Make the script executable:** Open a terminal and navigate to the directory where you saved the script.
 Then, run the following command:

     ```bash
-    chmod +x snap-clean.sh
+    chmod +x cleaner.sh
     ```

 3.  **Run the script:** Execute the script using `sudo` because some cleanup operations require root privileges:

     ```bash
-    sudo ./snap-clean.sh
+    sudo ./cleaner.sh
     ```

 ## Script Execution Flow